PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

 I built a [site that subscribes to a pubsubhubbub endpoint and when it recieves a ping it sends a JSON message](https://rss-to-web-push.glitch.me/) to a user defined endpoint.
-I didn't want to manage the push notification infrastructurion, another site I built ([https://webpush.rocks/](webpush.rocks)) does all that.
+I didn't want to manage the push notification infrastructurion for this small app, another site I built ([https://webpush.rocks/](webpush.rocks)) can do all that, I just want to use integrate with that service..

-But the question is, how do I get the subscription ID held in the client of webpush.rocks back into my site?
-The first itteration the user would open the site and copy and past the URL between the pages.
+But how do I get the subscription URL (the piece of data I need to be able to send notifications) held in the client of webpush.rocks back into my site?

+When I initially built this site, all you could do was let the user open the site and then copy and paste the URL between the pages.
 Why not just expose an API that any site could use?
 That's what I did.

-The service (webpush.rocks) defines an API called `PushManager` that has a single method on it `subscriptionId`.
-When the page loads it exposes this API to the window as follows:
+webpush.rocks defines an API called `PushManager` that has a single method on it `subscriptionId`.
+When the page loads it exposes this API to the window as
+follows:

 ```
 class PushManager {